Skip to content

 Short description

 To resolve unreachable website issues, verify that you correctly configured your EC2 instance's website configuration.
-Incorrect web server settings on your instance block access to all websites hosted on it.
+Incorrect web server settings on your instance block access to all websites that you host on the instance.

 Resolution